 J.R.R.Tolkien ~ Biography ~ The Inklings ~ Tolkien the Artist ~ Tolkien’s Passing ~ Tolkien’s Grave ~ Beren and Lúthien

-Our definition of the Tolkien Legendarium is as follows:
+Our definition of the expanded Mythology of Tolkien’s World is as follows:

-The Tolkien Legendarium is by definition an augmentation of Middle-earth, such as invented characters, places, and events which are not a part of Tolkien’s written Canon, but do infact conform to the invented world.
-Mordor for example, is shrouded in mystery, and throughout most of Tolkien’s writings is unexplained, so here in The Land of Shadow.com we have incorprotated many different sources of non-canon content to explain or give description to areas and characters in Mordor not detailed in the books.
+The Expanded Mythology of Middle-earth is by definition an augmentation of Tolkien’s world.
+We here in The Land of Shadow.com have no problems with adding invented characters, places, and events which are not a part of Tolkien’s written Canon as long as they conform to his invented world.
+Mordor for example, is shrouded in mystery, and throughout most of Tolkien’s writings it remains unilluminated, so here in The Land of Shadow.com we have incorporated many different sources of non-canon content to give description to areas and characters in Mordor not detailed in the books.

-If you see this symbol on our site, then you know what you are reading is derived from the Tolkien Legendarium and is therefore part of the expanded world of Middle-earth that goes beyond the original text.
-Whenever possible, we will delineate between what we term ‘Tolkien Canon’ and the larger Middle-earth world of the ‘Tolkien Legendarium’, which may include content, places, names and characters not found in the written text of Professor Tolkien.
+If you see this symbol on our site, then you know what you are reading is derived from the Expended Mythology of Middle-earth and goes beyond Tolkien’s original published works of fiction.
+Whenever possible, we will delineate between what we term ‘Tolkien Canon’ and the ‘Expanded Mythology’ of Middle-earth.

-The Tolkien Legendarium from which he have drawn here in Mordor, includes Peter Jackson’s The Hobbit and Lord of the Rings Trilogies, as well as the elements from the animated films by Ralph Bakshi and Rankin & Bass.
-We include many aspects from games such is Lord of the Rings: War in the North and Middle-earth: Shadow of Mordor.
-In addition we source content from The Lord of the Rings Trading Card Game for the names of the Nine Nazgûl, which Tolkien never named in full.
-In our interactive map of Mordor, we sourced names and places from a Map of Mordor created by New Line Cinema and exceptional cartographer Daniel Reeve, who made the maps used on both The Lord of the Rings and The Hobbit films.
+The term ‘Expanded Mythology’ has gone through many iterations here in Mordor, but we feel the Expanded Mythology is the best way to describe all of the content about Middle-earth not derived from Tolkien Canon.
+Story, characters and locations not found in Tolkien’s writing can be found on this website from Peter Jackson’s The Hobbit and The Lord of the Rings Trilogies, as well as the animated films by Ralph Bakshi and Rankin & Bass.
+Expanded Mythology can be seen here in Mordor from games such as Lord of the Rings: War in the North and Middle-earth: Shadow of Mordor.
+In addition content from The Lord of the Rings Trading Card Game for the names of the Nine Nazgûl, which Tolkien never named in full.
+In our interactive map of Mordor (sorry no longer available on this site), we sourced names and places from a Map of Mordor created by New Line Cinema and exceptional cartographer Daniel Reeve, who made the maps used on both The Lord of the Rings and The Hobbit films.
 He names locations and places never mentioned by Tolkien.

 Finally, we here in Mordor have created a great deal of content of our own for use on the site.
 Our rule is as follows… whatever non-Tolkien content we use or invent, it MUST fit logically and thematically into the world Tolkien created.